Discriminantal bundles, arrangement groups, and subdirect products of free groups: Arrangement groups and right-angled Artin groups

-We observe some properties of $\image,$ immediate from the definition and properties of free groups.
-Recall that a discrete group has the Haagerup property, or is a-T-menable, if it acts properly and isometrically on an affine Hilbert space.
-Groups with this property satisfy the Baum-Connes and Novikov conjectures \cite{CCJJV01}.
-Free groups are a-T-menable, as are subgroups and finite direct products of a-T-menable groups.
+Now we combine the descriptions of the kernel and cokernel of $\rho_\X$ to draw some conclusions about arrangement groups.
+We record some properties of $\image_\X$, immediate from the definition and from properties of free groups.
+Recall that a discrete group has the Haagerup property, or is a-T-menable, if it acts properly and isometrically on an affine Hilbert space -- see \cite{CCJJV01}.
+Free groups have the Haagerup property, as do subgroups and finite direct products of groups with the Haagerup property.